-I am the Henry L. Cox Professor of Astronomy and a Distinguished University Professor and Chair of the Department of Astronomy at the Ohio State University Department of Astronomy in Columbus, Ohio.
+I am a Distinguished University Professor and Chair of the Department of Astronomy at the Ohio State University in Columbus, Ohio.
 I am also a member of Ohio State's Center for Cosmology and AstroParticle Physics.
 I am an observationally oriented theorist and work mainly on large scale structure, galaxy formation, the intergalactic medium, and observational probes of the matter and energy content and initial conditions of the universe.

 I have been on the faculty at Ohio State since January, 1995.
 Prior to that, I was an undergraduate at Yale University, a graduate student at Princeton University, a postdoc at Cambridge University, and U.C.
 Berkeley, and a long term member at the Institute for Advanced Study.
 For details, see my curriculum vitae.

-For astronomers, the best summary of my research is the list and brief description of my 25 most cited publications.
-You can find a list of all of my scientific publications here (or in the c.v. above).
+For astronomers, the best summary of my research is the list and brief description of my most cited publications.
+You can find a link to all of my scientific publications here.
 I will try to write up a short description of my work that is more accessible to non-astronomers, but the most recent one I have is too long out of date.
 One of my most satisfying professional roles is to be an advisor and mentor for graduate students and postdocs.